 Built-in administrative account is the prime administrator account which you create when you log on first time to Windows.
 This administrative account rights are very important and losing these rights will bring lots of trouble to you.
 So in case, if you have just realized that you’ve lost administrator rights, this post is for you.
 Following are the symptoms you might be facing:

-- While installing some program, User Account Control (UAC) prompt appears but there is no place to input your password and Yes button is greyed out
+- While installing some program, User Account Control (UAC) prompt appears but there is no place to input your password and Yes button is greyed out or missing

 - You’re not able to install programs even when you’re administrator

 - You can’t upgrade Windows to a newer edition

 - You can’t add new features to Windows